intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/install-build-src.md

 $ bash make-dist.sh -P spark_3.x -Djava.version=11 -Djavac.version=11
 ```

-After that, you can find a dist folder, which contains all the needed files to run a BigDL program.
-Follow [Build with script](#Build with script (Recommended)) to see usage of each file in the folder.

 Or build with Maven:
 ```bash
 $ mvn clean package -DskipTests -P spark_3.x -Djava.version=11 -Djavac.version=11